GyverLibs/AccelMotor/README_EN.md

 # AccelMotor
 Library for advanced control and stabilization of a motor with an encoder for Arduino
 - Inherits all chips from the GyverMotor library (support for different drivers and modes)
-- Speed ​​control mode with feedback
-- Rotate to a given angle with feedback
+- Speed ​​control mode with feedback- Rotate to a given angle with feedback
 - Adjustable PID controller gains
 - Acceleration and speed limit
 - The library accepts any type of feedback: encoder, potentiometer, etc.